-In 2013 we saw a slight 4% increase in crime; however, this was the first increase since 2008, and since the implementation of Community Policing in 1996, the city has enjoyed a 62% reduction in crime.
+In 2014 we saw a 3% decrease in crime; since the implementation of Community Policing in 1996, the city has enjoyed reduction in crime.

 We believe with this philosophy we will demonstrate our accomplishments with a variety of safety initiatives and outreach programs.
 Of course, we can't provide everything in this report, but we think it is important to summarize the activities to give you some idea of what we are doing and how we do it.